-The tiredness is a message your body is sending: something important is missing.
+The tiredness is a message your body sends: something important is missing.
 Vitamin D allows your body to use calcium and phosphorous and maintains insulin levels.
-Basically, no bone, no muscle contractions happen without vitamin D.
+Basically, no bone, and no muscle contractions happen without vitamin D.

 When it comes to sleep, vitamin D is essential.
 You need it to make melatonin, the hormone that triggers the sleep urge.
 Without enough vitamin D, it’s hard to fall asleep naturally.

 Yet it’s not one of the vitamins people talk about all the time, even though it’s so important.